-Mary Price is the school's full time school nurse.
+Mary Price is the school nurse.
 She can be reached by email at: Mprice@hilltowncharter.org or by phone at 413-529-7178 X113.
 Please feel free to reach out any time with questions or concerns.

 The school nurse should be notified by the parent/guardian of any: